(Much of this material is copied & reformatted from https://sealevel.info/resources.html#satellite.)

 • old version graph (circa 2012, used in my paper)

-• notes about processing, revisions, error corrections, etc.
+• notes (or old version) about processing, revisions, error corrections, etc.

 • criticism of their dramatic revisions to ENVISAT data [alt]